SweetmanTech/kpi-dashboard/README.md

-# airdrop starter kit
+# dashboard starter kit

-The purpose of this repository is to get you up & running quickly with the Decent SDK (@decent.xyz/sdk) for Airdrops.
+The purpose of this repository is to get you up & running quickly with the Decent SDK (@decent.xyz/sdk) for Dashboards.

 ## Getting Started